BA (Hons) MBACP Registered - Psychotherapeutic Counsellor

 This professional is available for new clients.

-I am a BACP registered and professionally trained and qualified counsellor.
-I offer a friendly and approachable counselling service, both short-term and long-term, to adults and young people (16yrs+) on the Surrey and Greater London border, in a safe, calm and relaxing setting in both Surbiton and Twickenham.
+I am a BACP registered and professionally trained and qualified counsellor, and an ACTO registered, certified online and telehealth therapist.
+I offer a friendly and approachable counselling service to adults and young people (16yrs+) - I am currently offering appointments online and via telephone.

 Making initial contact with a counsellor or psychotherapist can be difficult, and many people feel anxious in doing so.
 My aim is to make this process as supportive as possible for you; I offer a professional counselling service which is warm, empathic, non-judgemental, and flexible to your needs.